 This means that instead of asking, “Is it absolutely necessary to share this with my team?” ask, “Is it absolutely necessary that I keep this from my team?”

-Learn how to build a culture of commitment and reduce employee turnover with our free Ultimate Employee Retention Guide.
+Check off these boxes to help build a culture of commitment and reduce employee turnover.

 This doesn't mean that the connection an employee has with their supervisor is unimportant—far from it.
 An employee's relationship with their supervisor matters a great deal, but it's often their coworkers that truly inspire them to go the extra mile at work.

 There are many ways to inspire stronger coworker relationships, like team outings and activities, but to get the best results, it's best to bake it into your organizational culture—right down to the way your spaces are organized.